-Eviction filings in Bernalillo County, NM (Albuquerque) have fallen sharply since March 2020.
-While eviction filings and hearings have been allowed to proceed, on March 24, 2020, the New Mexico Supreme Court implemented a stay on the execution of writs for nonpayment of rent.
-This order remains in effect until it is amended or withdrawn.
+Eviction filings in Bernalillo County, NM (Albuquerque) fell sharply in early 2020.
+While eviction filings and hearings were allowed to proceed, on March 24, 2020, the New Mexico Supreme Court implemented a stay on the execution of writs for nonpayment of rent.
+This order remained in effect through March 2022.

 More detail on eviction protections in New Mexico can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings in Bernalillo County (Albuquerque) were about average in January and February of 2020.1 That pattern reversed in April 2020, when filings fell well below historical averages.